weavejester/lein-ring/README.md

   If true, automatically reload modified source files.
 Defaults to true in development mode, false in production.

+* `:reload-paths` -
+  A collection of directory paths that can trigger a reload.
+By default this takes all directories in the project classpath.

 * `:auto-refresh?` -
   If true, automatically refresh the browser when source or resource files are modified.
 Defaults to false.